samaaron/tau5/README.md

 ## Next Language - Tau5Lang

 Ruby will not feature in Tau5.
-This is because it's not suited for sharing and running arbitrary code due to security issues.
+This is because it's not suited for sharing and running arbitrary code due to security issues (as is the case for any programming language that has access to system commands - including Python)

 A new language - Tau5Lang - will be developed with syntactical similarity to Sonic Pi's Ruby DSL - but based on top of Lua.